 Rockies Express Pipeline (REX) is one of the United States’ largest pipelines and is transforming into the nation’s northernmost bi-directional natural gas header system.
 With 42- and 36-inch diameter lines, REX taps major supply basins in the Rocky Mountain and Appalachian regions and serves energy markets across a vast segment of North America.
 The completion of the REX Zone 3 Capacity Enhancement project that went in service in January 2017 marked the culmination of a series of projects to convert Zone 3 to bi-directional flow and enabled the pipeline to flow up to 4.4 billion cubic feet per day in Zone 3.
 West-to-east long-haul capacity is 1.8 billion cubic feet per day.
-REX is a joint venture of Tallgrass Energy Partners (25 percent membership interest), Tallgrass Development, LP (50 percent membership interest) and Phillips 66 (25 percent membership interest).
-A wholly owned subsidiary of TEP operates the pipeline.
+REX is owned by Tallgrass Energy (75 percent) and Phillips 66 (25 percent).

 REX, which became fully operational in 2009, stretches about 1,700 miles from northwestern Colorado and Wyoming to eastern Ohio and, through numerous interstate pipeline interconnects, provides shippers optionality to many major demand centers and large end-users.